ajaystar8/UNet-PyTorch/README.md

-  CHECKPOINT_DIR        path to directory storing model checkpoints RUN_NAME              Name of current run DATASET_NAME          Name of dataset over which model is to be trained WANDB_API_KEY         API key of your Weights and Biases Account.
+  CHECKPOINT_DIR        path to directory storing model checkpoints RUN_NAME              Name of current run DATASET_NAME          Name of dataset over which model is to be trained

 optional arguments:
-  -h, --help            show this help message and exit -v VERBOSITY, --verbose VERBOSITY
+  -h, --help            show this help message and exit --wandb_api_key WANDB_API_KEY
+                        API key of your Weights and Biases Account.
+  -v VERBOSITY, --verbose VERBOSITY
                         setting verbosity to 1 will send email alerts to user after every epoch (default: 0)